cod3d/telethon2strsession/README.md

 # telethon2strsession
-Converts .session telethon database to StringSession
+Converts a .session telethon database to the StringSession